LucaCiucci/differential-rs/doc/main.typ

 This may be the most obvious choice.
 In this implementation the `Differential` is just the arbitrary order 1D Taylor expansion of the function.\
 Many basic operations are defined in terms of the Taylor expansion by just using the basic operations defined on the Taylor polynomial.\

-The implementation has some problems as it is not always easy to write the expansion of every operation and, some operations have polynomial truncation edge cases to consider.\
+This implementation has some problems as it is not always straightforward to write the expansion of every operation and some operations have polynomial truncation edge cases to consider that may lead to inefficiencies.\
-Another problem is that we may not be interested in the 1D expansion and, conceptually, working with arbitrary order ND Taylor expansion is not trivial and also higher order coefficients may end up being very small.
+Another problem is that we may not be interested in the 1D expansion and, conceptually, working with arbitrary order $N$-dimensional Taylor expansion is not trivial.
+Also higher order coefficients may end up being very small.

 == Plain first-order AD <ad-first-order-ad>

 This may look like a downgrade compared to the first implementation as it computes just the first derivative.\
-The advantage is that now, expressing basic operations is trivial and there is an obvious way of representing higher order derivatives as shown below.
+The advantage is that now expressing basic operations is trivial and there is an obvious way of representing higher order derivatives as shown below.

 We define the differential:
 #let differential(f) = $D lr(angle.l #f angle.r)$